Workers Comp

 We prevent this for our clients by having billing plans that provide monthly reporting of payroll so your Workers Compensation insurance cost tracks along with your payroll and prevents significant discrepancies when the policy is audited.

 January your payroll is up by 20% and then your Workers Compensation Payment will reflect that.
 So you are prepaying your potential Audit.
-Then in February your payroll is down 20% so you get to take the credit on your Workers Compensation payment in that same month.
-This all protects cash flow in your Home Care agency, which helps the firm minimize costs and maximize profitability.
+Then in February your payroll is down 20% so you get to take this credit on your Workers Compensation payment in that same month.
+This all points to cash flow in your Home Care agency, which helps the firm minimize costs and maximize profitability.

 Chamberlin & Reinheimer understands that the prevention of Home Care employee injuries is an important part of controlling your Workers Compensation cost.